-5.33.
+5.32.
 Dose constraints are an important feature of the optimization of protection.
 Dose constraints for workers are operations-related values of individual dose that should reflect what is achievable by the application of good practices.
 Dose constraints should be set at some fraction of the dose limit.
 A benchmark for an appropriate dose constraint is the level of individual dose that is likely to be incurred in well managed transport operations.
-Dose constraints may be established or agreed to by the competent authority.
-In setting dose constraints, the cumulative doses from exposures due to other sources should be taken into account.
+Dose constraints for workers are required to be established and used by transport organizations: see para.
+3.25 of GSR Part 3 [2].
+Dose constraints for public exposure are established or approved by the competent authority.
+In setting dose constraints for public exposure, exposures due to other sources should be taken into account.
 Dose constraints can be developed for specified tasks.
 Dose constraints need not be established where operations already result in insignificant doses.
-Operational limits (i.e. which bound operational parameters) that are intended to contribute to the control of radiation exposure should not be confused with dose constraints.
+Operational limits and conditions (i.e. that bound operational parameters) intended to contribute to the control of radiation exposure should not be confused with dose constraints.

-5.34.
+5.33.
 Paragraph 1.15 of GSR Part 3 [2] states that "Optimization is a prospective and iterative process that requires both qualitative and quantitative judgements to be made."
 Therefore, as part of the establishment or revision of the RPP, information about transport operations, radiation measurements and dose assessments should be analysed to ensure that protection is optimized.
 In addition to routine and normal conditions of transport, information from accident conditions should also be reviewed.
-Internal and external doses or surface contamination that are greater than expected should be analysed to determine their causes and corrective actions should be implemented, as appropriate.
+Any doses, dose rates or levels of surface or airborne contamination that are greater than expected should be analysed to determine their causes and corrective actions should be implemented, as appropriate.